 Because the designs are different, revolvers and automatics have different cycles of operation.
 The cycle of operation defines the process that the handgun goes through when firing a round.

 Below are the 7 steps in the cycle of operation.
-Above is a slow motion demonstration of the cycle of operation for an automatic.
+Above is a slow motion demonstration of the cycle of operation for a semi-automatic.
 Although the process has the same labeled steps, the cycle of operation on a revolver is slightly different dues to the design of the handgun.

 Cycle Of Operation Revolver